Scientific Journal Articles

 [download PDF] -

-van den Brand, et al. 2019.
-Does free or lower cost smoking cessation medication stimulate quitting?
-Findings from the International Tobacco Control (ITC) Netherlands and UK Surveys [show abstract ▼] [hide abstract ▲] [access full article]
+Thompson, et al. 2020.
+Survey methods of the 2018 International Tobacco Control (ITC) Japan Survey [show abstract ▼] [hide abstract ▲] [access full article]

 Citation